SPECIAL REPORT-How Google UK clouds its tax liabilities

 professional” is how David McLeman described Koert Holtgreve,

-of tax often sit in a legal gray area, where a country's tax
+sit in a legal grey area, where a country’s tax authority and

 Google’s Director for External Relations Peter Barron said